rawilk/laravel-settings/docs/basic-usage/teams.md

 ## Introduction

-As of v3, `laravel-settings` supports using teams or multi-tenancy.
-This means you can have settings scoped to a team, and retrieve them by team.
-By default, teams are disabled, however you can easily enable them by setting the `teams` config option to `true`.
+The teams feature allows you to scope settings to a team or tenant in a multi-tenant application.
+By default, teams are disabled.
+This feature can be enabled through the config or even on the fly as needed.

 ## Enabling the Teams Feature

-> {info} These configuration changes must be made **before** running the migrations when first installing the package or when upgrading from v2.
-> <br><br>
-> If you have already run the migrations and want to upgrade your implementation, you can add a migration and copy the contents of the `add_settings_team_field` migration from the package
-> after you make the configuration changes below.

 To enable teams, you must enable it in the settings config file: